DarktIOff/GOST_preamble/README.md

 Compiler - LuaLaTeX

-If you're runnin' not working in overleaf, you need to compile this way:
+If you're not runnin' in overleaf, you need to compile this way:

 LuaLaTeX -> BibTeX -> LuaLaTeX -> LuaLaTeX